Partial inversion of the elliptic operator to speed up computation of likelihood in Bayesian inference: Introduction

-The main ingredient --- the hierarchical domain decomposition (HDD) method --- is described in Section~\ref{sec:HDD}.
-The construction of the HDD method, including two main algorithms ``Leaves to Root'' and ``Root to Leaves'', is shown in Section~\ref{sec:HDDConstrProcess}.
-The hierarchical ($\mathcal{H}$)- matrix technique to speed up the construction process and $\H$-matrix approximations of $\Psi^g_{\omega}$ and $\Psi^f_{\omega}$ from $\H$-matrix approximations of $\Psi^g_{\omega_i}$ and $\Psi^f_{\omega_i}$, where $\omega_i \subset \omega$, $i=1,2$, is shown in Section~\ref{sec:Hmatrices}.
-Sections \ref{sec:functional} and \ref{sec:MeanValue} are crucial in this work.
-In Section \ref{sec:functional} we explain how to build functionals of the solution with a reduces cost.
-Section \ref{sec:MeanValue} contains an example --- computation of the mean value in a subdomain.
+The structure of this paper is the following.
+In Section~\ref{sec:intro} we give our motivation by introducing the stochastic forward problem and the Bayesian updating procedure for computing posterior density function of the uncertain diffusion coefficient.
+The main ingredient and the main contribution --- the hierarchical domain decomposition (HDD) method --- is contained in Section~\ref{sec:HDD}.
+Details of the HDD method, including two algorithms ``Leaves to Root'' and ``Root to Leaves'', are shown in Section~\ref{sec:HDDConstrProcess}.
+The hierarchical (denoted by $\mathcal{H}$) - matrix technique to speed up the HDD method is explained in Section~\ref{sec:Hmatrices}.
+Section \ref{sec:functional} explains how to use the HDD method to compute a functional of the solution without computing the whole solution.
+Particularly, it explains how to compute the mean value in a small subdomain.
+The novelty here is that the whole solution is not available, only a small part of it.
+In the last section, we conclude the main achievements.